Olympic Debate & Mock Trial Camp 2.0

 - Residency: No residency restrictions

-Pre- Camp is not available, however Post Camp will be offered through WWP North Athletic Camps at the Plainsboro Recreation & Cultural Center for an additional fee.
+Post Camp will be offered through WWP North Athletic Camps at the Plainsboro Recreation & Cultural Center for an additional fee.
 Registration for Post Camp must be done prior to the start of camp either on the Township website or in person at the Recreation & Cultural Center.
+There is a minimum of 4 students for the Post Camp program to run.
+If that minimum is not met, the Post Camp program will not run.
+Pre- Camp is NOT available for this camp.
+The Plainsboro Recreation & Cultural Center does not open till 8:30 am and parents may NOT drop kids off before 8:45 am to give the camp staff the little time they have to set up for the kids.